 #1 – A Tribute to Jenny, Quanicassee’s Beer Drinking Bear | M-25

 In the 1900s, Michigan was known for its roadside attractions to draw tourists to stop.
 An early attraction in the Thumb region was Jenny, the Beer Drinking Bear in Quanicassee.
 Today an unusual statue pays tribute to the bruin.

 During the early days of the auto, Frank Vanderbilt came and invested in Quanicassee at the base of the Thumb.
 The name “Quanicassee” is of Native American origin, meaning “lone tree.”
-The entire area had been a fishing village, and the marshes were known for wild rice long before the arrival.
+The entire area had been a fishing village, and the marshes were known for wild rice long before European pioneers’ arrival.

 Vanderbilt started collecting wild animals for a roadside zoo.
 One of his early acquisitions was a female black bear.
 The cub was supposedly orphaned after a fire in the Clare area.
-Frank’s acquired young cub is truly unknown, but it became part of the saloon’s attraction.
+Frank’s acquired young bear is truly unknown, but it became part of the saloon’s attraction.
 The bear was smart and performed for pieces of bread, milk, and meat.
 Frank named the famed cub Jenny.

 Read the rest of the tale and directions to the unusual statue tribute to Quanicassee’s Beer Drinking Bear

 #2 – The Auto Fountain at Bay Shore Grill | M-25

 There is nothing like stuffing a water hose through an old car to make a fountain that makes a mini waterfall out under the hood.
-But hey, you now have one of the quirkiest roadside attractions along M-25 and make a fountain out of it.
+But hey, you now have one of the quirkiest roadside attractions along M-25.
 The folks at Bay Shore Bar & Grill did just that.
 It’s unusual enough to stop and take a look and click a selfie.

-The grill itself is in an interesting location.
+The bar itself is in an interesting location.
 Overlooking the water of the Quanicassee river, it offers a pretty neat view.
 If you have ever been to Key West, it reminds us of the famous Turtle Kraals restaurant that looks out over the Key West Bright.